PARENTING FROM THE EDGE OF BURNOUT

 I want to be careful here: the Circle of Control is not a saying that you have passive input across the board.
 My mother was not passive when she walked beside me.
 She attended every appointment and persisted when doctors did not know what was going on.
 She did all of this without being able to change the fundamental fact of my condition.
 She has been with me and my confusion, exploring what is going on for me through adulthood.

 There is a difference between expending energy where it cannot move anything and choosing where to direct effort wisely.
-When I was spinning as a child, the thing that mattered most was not that my mother could stop it.
+When I was navigating my unknown diagnoses as a child and even into adulthood, the thing that mattered most was not that my mother could stop it.
 It was that she was there.
 The steadiness of her presence was its own kind of stabilisation for my nervous system.

 A PERMISSION STRUCTURE